1stvamp/hippybot/README.rst

 Install from PyPi::

-    easyy_install hippybot
-    # or using pip
     pip install hippybot
+    # or using setuptools
+    easy_install hippybot

 Configuration
 =============